 We enjoyed the meal and the conversation about the 1st day.
 And we set the plan for the next morning.
 9/11 Memorial by subway would be our first stop.

 After dinner it was time to head to Times Square for a stroll and to see the night life.
+Wow!
+What a way to end the day.

 Hours 25 – 48 (Saturday)